Meenu2823/Ex-1-NN/README.md

 ## AIM:

-To perform Data preprocessing in a data set downloaded from Kaggle
+To perform Data preprocessing in a data set downloaded from Kaggle.

 ## EQUIPMENTS REQUIRED:
 Hardware – PCs